sap-tutorials/xpa-tutorials/tutorials/xpa-sac-cxsp-add-new-version/xpa-sac-cxsp-add-new-version.md

 3. Adjust Version in Data Actions

-    You learn how to set the new version in data action `SAP_SD_IM_ActualActivityP&LCalculation`.
+    You learn how to set the new version in data action `SAP_SD_IM_SalesPlanning_ActualActivityP&LCalculation`.
 The baseline activity costs of goods sold and the incremental costs of good sold are calculated on the `Plan` version.
 Without the change in the data action, any change made on your `Baseline` version will not effect the calculated COGS.
 Hence, you need to change it to your new version.

     >INFORMATION:
     >